marialma/marialma.github.io/README.md

 Hi, I'm Maria Ma.
 I got my MPH from the [UC Berkeley School of Public Health](http://sph.berkeley.edu/), with a focus in [Infectious Disease and Vaccinology](http://microbe.berkeley.edu).
+I took a bunch of classes in the [Epidemiology department](https://grad.berkeley.edu/program/epidemiology/).
 My undergraduate degree was in [Microbiology](http://microbiology.ucdavis.edu).

 In my past life, I was a synthetic biologist working on filamentous fungi and yeast, [making](https://www.google.com/patents/WO2016062857A1?cl=pt) [enzymes](http://www.google.com.pg/patents/WO2016062855A1?cl=en).

 I am based in the San Francisco Bay Area, and am currently [working for a digital global health nonprofit](http://medicmobile.org) as an Impact Specialist/Analyst.
 Email me at i.am.maria.ma at gmail.

+## What I'm Good At
+The thing I'm best at is designing elegant studies, using both observational data and setting up data collection.
+This mostly means I'm great at thinking about *causal inference*.
+I'm also pretty good at *R (tidyverse and ggplot)*, and *data visualization*.
+I approach all of my work with failure mode analysis always in the back of my head.
+Healthcare is my domain; I see it as my duty to make sure we don't harm people.

+I speak conversational Mandarin Chinese, I understand Shanghainese, and I'm slowly learning Swahili and French.

 ### Interests
 My interests can be broadly described as fighting three of the four horsemen of the apocalypse - disease, war, and famine.
-I'm interested in impact evaluation, improving quality of care, and cost effectiveness, as well as using health technology to augment these goals.
+I'm interested in improving quality of care, and I believe in the promise of technology to achieve this.
+I think geospatial + satellite data is currently the only place where we can truly do global health data science.
 My more academic interests are in disease modeling/outbreak predictions, conflict mapping, and combatting antimicrobial resistance.

 ### Projects
 This page is intended as a space where I can showcase what I am learning about data visualizations among other things.
 Most of my code these days is written for work.